-The on-campus resources listed above are available to all Catholic University students including victims, accused students and witnesses in sexual misconduct cases.
+The on-campus resources listed above are available to all Catholic University students including victims, accused students and witnesses in sexual offense cases.

-In addition to campus counseling, students may contact local community resources, including the DC Rape Crisis Center [24-hour Hotline: tel.
-(202) 333-7273; Business: tel.
-(202) 232-0789; web site http://www.dcrcc.org/.]
-The DC Rape Crisis Center can send an advocate to the hospital to assist throughout the evidence collection process.
-A list of community resources and area hospitals is also available in the Office of the Dean of Students.
+In addition to campus counseling, students may contact local community resources, including the DC Rape Crisis Center (24-hour Hotline: tel.
+(202) 333-7273; web site http://www.dcrcc.org/).
+The Network for Victim Recovery of DC (NVRDC) will send an advocate to the hospital to assist throughout the evidence collection process.
+A list of community resources and area hospitals is also available at http://www.uaskdc.org/in the Office of the Dean of Students.

 The University’s Sexual Assault Prevention education is coordinated through the Office of the Dean of Students.
-Through collaborative efforts with other University departments, the Office of the Dean of Students works to prevent sexual violence and harassment through education, awareness and skill building.
-Programs include self-defense workshops, educational seminars, peer theater, advocacy projections, resource information, and referral and Sexual Assault Awareness Week.
+Through collaborative efforts with other University departments, the Office of the Dean of Students works to prevent sexual violence and harassment through a variety of educational and awareness programs and initiatives.
 See Sexual Assault Education and Awareness for further information.

-Allegations of sexual misconduct may be adjudicated under the disciplinary procedures outlined in the Code of Student Conduct, regardless of whether they are also reported as a crime to local police or the subject of any criminal or civil action.
+Allegations of sexual offenses may be adjudicated under the disciplinary procedures outlined in the Code of Student Conduct and set forth in the University’s Sexual Offenses Grievance Procedures, regardless of whether they are also reported as a crime to local police or the subject of any criminal or civil action.
 Disciplinary action at the University may proceed while criminal or civil proceedings are pending, and will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced, that no criminal charges have been brought, or that any civil action has been dismissed.
 Penalties shall be administered independent of any pending civil or criminal action or settlement reached.
 The full range of disciplinary sanctions, including expulsion from the University, may be considered, depending on the nature and severity of the offense.

-Both the student subjected to the misconduct and the accused student shall have the same opportunities to have an advisor present during a disciplinary proceeding and shall be informed of the final determination and any sanctions imposed against the accused student for a finding of sexual misconduct.
-Proceedings will not be dismissed simply because the accused student withdraws from the University.
+Both the complainant and the respondent shall have the same opportunities to have an advisor present during a disciplinary proceeding and shall be informed of the final determination and any sanctions imposed against the accused student for a finding of a sexual offense.
+Proceedings will not be dismissed simply because the complainant or respondent withdraws from the University.